TX Guide

 • Payment for registration fees, plate fees, and possibly sales or use tax on the vehicle value if Texas has not already collected tax on that car.

 If the vehicle was bought out of state recently, bring the bill of sale and odometer disclosure.
-Many counties also require a VIN verification when the title is from another state — a sheriff’s office, constable, or licensed inspector compares the VIN on the vehicle to the title.
+Many counties require a VIN verification when the title is from another state — a sheriff’s office, constable, or licensed inspector compares the VIN on the vehicle to the title.
 Call your county tax office before you make the trip; requirements differ slightly by county.

 The usual order of operations